espruino/BangleApps/apps/speedalt/README.md

 ### Both modes

-BTN2 : Short press < 2 secs Disables/Restores power saving timeout.
+BTN2 : Disables/Restores power saving timeout.
 Locks the screen on to enable reading for longer periods but uses maximum battery drain.
 Red LED (dot) at top of screen when screen is locked on.
-Tap again to restore power saving timeouts.
+Press again to restore power saving timeouts.

-BTN2 : Long press > 2 secs turns off the low power GPS service and GPS.
-Exit and restart the app to turn back on.
-If you are using the low power gps service it will keep the GPS powered on after exiting the app.
-This is a convenient way to turn it off.

 BTN3 : Long press exit and return to watch.